You are hereHome / Wallingford Public Library's blog

 Wallingford Public Library's blog

-The Fireside Storytelling Series is free and open to children ages families with children ages 5 and up and all those who appreciate the art of storytelling.
-This series is possible thanks to a generous donation from Barbara Kennedy Shortell, a longtime library supporter and former Wallingford English teacher.
+The Fireside Storytelling Series is made possible thanks to a generous donation from Barbara Kennedy Shortell, a longtime library supporter and former Wallingford English teacher.